 Payment is not required until after the WOW's visit and the University of Memphis

 - Within Shelby County, there is a $10 gasoline fee.

-- Outside of Shelby County, a travel fee of 47 cents per mile will be charged (subject to change), to and from the University of Memphis campus.
+- Outside of Shelby County, a travel fee of 47 cents per mile will be charged (subject to change) to and from the University of Memphis campus.

 - The WOW is an open air vehicle.
 There is no air conditioning or heating.

 - Because the WOW is designed to be open during its use, it cannot be used during rain.

 - Please make sure your students dress appropriately for the weather since they will be inside and outside of the WOW during a typical presentation.

-- For more information about the Water on Wheels (WOW) mobile, email or call 901.678.4229.
+- For more information about the Water on Wheels (WOW) program, email.